-7. Otto Porter Jr., Chicago Bulls -- Player Option
+7. Otto Porter Jr., Chicago Bulls -- Back with Bulls

 STATS: 11.9 PPG, 3.4 RPG, 1.8 APG, 0.4 BPG, 1.1 SPG

-Before we get into Porter’s short season, there’s no reason for him to opt-out (currently by the Oct.
-17 deadline, but subject to change).
-He’s had injury after injury during his tenure in Chicago, so he's expected to collect the $28,489,239 he's owed next season.
+Before we get into Porter’s short season, there was no reason for him to opt-out.
+He’s had injury after injury during his tenure in Chicago, so he opted into the $28,489,239 player option that he's owed next season.
 With that said, Porter hasn’t quite had the chance to show everybody that he’s one of the better forwards in the league because he hasn't been on the floor.
 When he’s healthy, he should be able to showcase his three-and-D prowess.

 6. Jae Crowder, Miami HEAT -- Unrestricted